alireza-h/php-openapi/README.md

   responsible to generate Open API json document.
 Each public method of `OpenAPIOperationGenerator` generates one Open API Operation.

-- Run `php -S localhost:8001` is project root directory
+- Run `php -S localhost:8001` in project root directory

     - Open `http://loclahost:8001` is your browser for Open API json document
     - Open `http://loclahost:8001?swagger` is your browser for Open API Swagger UI